 One of the first things I learnt on my arrival at N/a’ankuse was how surprisingly quickly cheetahs become acclimatized to human contact – 3 days.
 Leopards & lions are much more suspicious & it takes a lot longer, meaning they stand a much better chance of being re-released into the wild.
 Once cheetahs have spent just a short time in the company of humans, they no longer have any fear & in the wild, this causes issues as they fail to run when danger approaches in the form of farmers defending their livestock.

-At the sanctuary, there are a group of 7 young cheetahs who currently live in an enclosure behind the Lapa (social area of the farm).
-The enclosure is neither a huge or permanent home for them so it is required that they are walked outside periodically, much to the delight of us volunteers as we were able to go with them.
+At the sanctuary, there are a group of 7 young cheetahs who currently live in an enclosure on the farm.
+The enclosure is neither a huge or permanent home for them.
+It is therefore required that they are walked outside periodically.
+This means great delight of us volunteers as we were able to go with them.

 We collected 3 of the cheetahs (Kozo, Bullet & Flash) in the back of a trailer.
 It’s hot in the afternoon & they were initially reluctant to get out from under the shade of the trees.
 We drove a short way into the bush before stopping & getting out of the truck ourselves & releasing the cheetahs.
 We were given instructions to wait for them to walk & then follow them slowly & as a group.
 We were told we should not try & touch them but they may try & brush against us.
-If they did we don’t respond and we don’t take photos of them with humans (N/a’ankuse has a strict philosophy that selfies with the cheetahs are for our own self-gratification so it is forbidden).
+If they did we don’t respond and we don’t take photos of them with humans.
+N/a’ankuse has a strict philosophy that selfies with the cheetahs are for our own self-gratification.
+It is therefore forbidden.
 They were again reticent to move but then reluctantly got out of the trailer & started to walk slowly, wisely not keen to move out of the shade.

 “It’s fascinating how complacent you get so quickly about the potential for harm that these beautiful creatures represent.
 There were only 7 of us, the coordinator Johannes & 3 cheetahs – no leads, no guns & no fear.”